robtaylor/VACASK/README.md

 - [operating point](include/coreop.h), [DC small-signal](include/coredcinc.h), [DC transfer function](include/coredcxf.h), [AC small-signal](include/coreac.h), [AC transfer function](include/coreacxf.h), [noise](include/corenoise.h), [transient](include/coretran.h), and [(multitone) harmonic balance](include/corehb.h) analyses
 - [options](lib/options.cpp) for fine tuning the simulator
 - selection of what should be saved during simulation (save directives)
-- collection of auxiliary values (opvars) computed by device models
+- collection of output variables (OSDI opvars) computed by device models
 - [parametric sweep](include/answeep.h) of any analysis with arbitrary depth
 - almost anything can be swept (instance, model, and subcircuit parameters, options, and circuit variables)
 - anything that can be swept can also be modified without reloading the circuit (no need to build a new netlist and restart the simulator)